osohq/oso/docs/understand/language/application-types.rst

 subclasses of ``AirlineEmployee``.

 .. todo::
-   (dhatch): This would be a great spot to intro groups.
+   This would be a great spot to intro groups.

 .. _built-in-types: